optmly/optmly.github.io/pages/2021-06-19-lattice-rearrange.md

 # 100 Prisoners, Cycle Following, and Rearrangement on Lattices

-## 100 Prisoners Problem
+## The 100 Prisoners Problem
 One hundred prisoners are about to be executed the next day.
-Their guards, feeling sorry for them or just being playful, offer a way out with a seemingly impossible challenge:
+Their guards, feeling sorry for them or just being playful, offer them a way out with but they must win a seemingly impossible challenge.
+Each prisoner is assigned a unique number between 1 and 100.
+In a windowless room, cards with numbers 1 to 100 are randomly placed in 100 closed drawers labeled from 1 to 100, one in each drawer.

+The 100 prisoners will be let into the room, one by one.
+A prisoner in the room is allowed to open 50 drawers and look at the number on the cards in these drawers, with the goal to find a card with the number that matches their own.
+When a prisoner leaves, the room is reset to be identical before the prisoner comes in.
+The prisoners may devise a strategy but may not communicate after exiting the room.
+They will only be set free if all prisoners can correctly find their numbers.
+What are their chances?

 ## Jingjin Yu ([arxiv preprint](https://arxiv.org/abs/2105.05366), R:SS 2021)